evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 For level 1 and level 2 AC charging, the  onboard charger supports up to 7KW charging.
-As a result, you can charge the battery 0-100% from home in about 12 hours and 20 minutes.
+As a result, you can charge the battery 0-100% from home in about 12 hours and 20 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain